umanlp/IPC/README.md

 ## Repository Description

-We present a new method for investigating inter-party communication, based on transfer learning, and apply our method to two different scenarios:
+We present a new method for investigating inter-party communication, based on transfer learning, and apply and evaluate our method in two different settings:
 1. coalition signal detection
 2. negative campaigning, i.e., extracting the target and stance towards this target from party press releases.

-This repository contains the code and data needed to reproduce the experiments and results reported in our paper.
+This repository contains the code and data needed to reproduce the experiments and results for neative campaigning reported in our paper.

 ## Negative Campaigning